Dental fluorosis is the appearance of faint white lines or streaks on the teeth that only occurs when younger children

 - Breast feed your child.
-The American Academy of Pediatrics recommends human milk for all infants (except for the few for whom breastfeeding is determined to be harmful).
-Breast milk is very low in fluoride.
-Nursing mothers or pregnant women who drink fluoridated water do not pass significant amounts of fluoride to their child.
+The American Academy of Pediatrics recommends the exclusive use of human milk for all infants (except for the few for whom breastfeeding is determined to be harmful) until they 6 months of age, then adding solid foods and continuing to breastfeed until the child is at least 12 months old.

 - When your child’s teeth start coming in, brush them thoroughly twice a day (morning and night) or as directed by a dentist or physician.